pwnerblu/surrealra1n/README.md

 libimobiledevice team, tihmstar, LukeeGD/LukeZGD, xerub, plooshi, etc! (for the tools it has to download)

-Mineek - iPhone X restored patcher, used for ipx restores 14.3-15.6.1 (my fork of the patcher is used for seprmvr64 restores on A8+)
+Mineek - iPhone X restored patcher, used for ipx restores 14.3-15.6.1 (my fork of the patcher is used for seprmvr64 restores on A8+), and seprmvr64